-In the case of those who are allergic to cow’s milk cheese products, goat’s milk cheese may be an acceptable substitute.
+For those who are allergic to cow’s milk cheese products, goat’s milk cheese may be an acceptable substitute.
 The primary protein found in milk is referred to as casein.
-This protein is available in two different forms: A1 and A2, each of which contains a different amino acid in its structural composition.
+This protein is available in two forms: A1 and A2, each containing different amino acid in its structural composition.
 The milk produced by traditional dairy cows contains a combination of A1 and A2 casein.
-As opposed to other animals’ milk, goat cheese has a protein structure that is smaller and easier to digest due to the A2 casein protein, and it does not exhibit the inflammatory effects associated with dairy products due to the A1 casein in cow’s milk.
+Compared to other animals’ milk, goat cheese has a smaller protein structure and is easier to digest due to the A2 casein protein.
+It does not exhibit the inflammatory effects of dairy products due to the A1 casein in cow’s milk.
 In fact, this casein has the most structural similarities to human breast milk of any protein.
 It has been shown in special studies that goat milk when presented as the first type of protein to be introduced to babies following breastfeeding, may be less allergic to them than typical cow’s milk.
 Also, as compared to cow’s milk, goat milk boosts iron absorption while also improving bone formation and the bioavailability of certain minerals, such as magnesium, in the body.

-Before moving to the next chapter, if you are enjoying this video and learning something, please hit that like button and say something in the comment section.
-Also remember to follow us on Facebook, Instagram, and Tiktok, where we provide a lot of short and sweet-to-the-point videos you may like.
+Before moving to the next chapter, if you enjoy this video and learning something, please hit that like button and say something in the comment section.
+Also, remember to follow us on Facebook, Instagram, and Tiktok, where we provide a lot of short and sweet-to-the-point videos you may like.

 2. Pecorino Romano (Romano cheese)